Starting in late May through October, fresh wild salmon is available. This Wild Salmon Salad with Fresh Herbs is a recipe I use all the time!

 When fed unnatural grains and cheap, highly refined polyunsaturates like linseed and rapeseed oil, the valuable oils that the fish produce in their flesh is reduced and actually becomes a dangerous, atherosclerotic producing food.

 The farming industry tries to rectify that by feeding fish oils to the fish in the last 20 weeks before harvest, but this still does not correct the poor balance of omega 3 to omega 6 produced by the diet of grains and cheap oils previously given.

 The season for wild salmon generally starts in May and can run through November.
 Your local fish market is a good place to start foraging for wild salmon.
-Frozen salmon can be obtained all year from various vendors of high quality fish.
+You can purchase Frozen and canned wild salmon here.

 Here is a recipe that is bursting with nutrients between the wild salmon, good fats and the fresh herbs.